contiki-os/contiki/examples/galileo/README.md

 For a visual effect, you should wire shield pin IO1 to a led in a protoboard.
 Once the application is running, you should see a blinking LED.

-### GPIO Input
+### GPIO Input (EXAMPLE=gpio-input)

 This application shows how to use the GPIO driver APIs to manipulate input pins.
-This application uses default galileo pinmux initialization and sets the GPIO 5 (IO2) as output pin and GPIO 6 (IO3) as input.
-It toggles the output pin state at every half second and checks the value on input pin.
+This application uses default galileo pinmux initialization and sets the GPIO 5 (shield pin IO2) as output pin and GPIO 6 (shield pin IO3) as input.
+A jumper should be used to connect the two pins.
+The application toggles the output pin state at every half second and checks the value on input pin.

-### GPIO Interrupt
+### GPIO Interrupt (EXAMPLE=gpio-interrupt)

 This application shows how to use the GPIO driver APIs to manipulate interrupt pins.
-This application uses default galileo pinmux initialization and sets the GPIO 5 (IO2) as output pin and GPIO 6 (IO3) as interrupt.
+This application uses default galileo pinmux initialization and sets the GPIO 5 (shield pin IO2) as output pin and GPIO 6 (shield pin IO3) as interrupt.
+A jumper should be used to connect the two pins.
 It toggles the output pin stat at every half second in order to emulate an interrupt.
 This triggers an interrupt and the application callback is called.
 You can confirm that though the UART output.

 I2C
 ---

-### I2C LSM9DS0
+### I2C LSM9DS0 (EXAMPLE=i2c-LSM9DS0)

-This application shows how to use I2C driver APIs to configure I2C Master controller and communicate with LSM9DS0 sensor.
+This application shows how to use I2C driver APIs to configure I2C Master controller and communicate with an LSM9DS0 sensor if one has been connected as described below.
 At every 5 seconds, the application reads the "who am I" register from gyroscope sensor and prints if the register value matches the expected value described in the spec [1].

 According to the sensor spec, to read the value in "who am I" register, we should first perform an i2c write operation to select the register we want